Cecilia Danieli: Biography

 Her responsibilities in the business grew as the 1970s drew to a close, and she was appointed general manager in 1980, replacing her father.
 The following year, Danieli oversaw the construction of the world's biggest continuous casting plant on behalf of the Società europea tubifici e acciaierie (English: European Steel Tube Company), and alongside the Austrian-based Voestalpine, secured an order to build a steel plant in Belarus in 1982.
 In 1984, she was named managing director of the company.
 In the same year, on the advice of corporate experts, Danieli accepted the idea of making the company public as a financial tool to allow her to strive of the business' new objectives.
 She and her longtime companion Gianpietro Benedetti floated the company on the Italian Bourse despite opposition from her father; Danieli and Benedetti retained 54 per cent of the company.

 During her leadership, she focused on the design and development of relatively small units called mini-mills which could allow for the more efficient and cheap production of high-quality steel than traditional mills.
 Danieli and the company constructed or equipped half of the 250 mini-mills across the globe between 1981 and the early 1990s.
 The company purchased the Swedish-based Morgardshammar and Danieli acquired shares in Falck Steelworks as well as being appointed a director of the business in 1988.
 She also expanded Danieli's production centres to Pittsburgh, Smedjebacken, Paris and Olpe to co-ordinate the operations of 15 specialised businesses.
 In 1991, Danieli was appointed chair of the board, when the shareholders unanimously elected her to the position during a meeting.
 She once spent Christmas Day negotiating a sale in the Iranian mountains during the mid-1990s.
 Danieli also became a shareholder of INA in 1994 and declined an offer to lead the General Confederation of Italian Industry since she wanted to keep a low profile.

 Personal life

 Danieli was known as "Italy's First Lady of Steel" by the foreign press and her peers.
 In 1997, she was awarded the Leonardo qualità Italia Award (English: Leonardo Quality Italy Award) and the Epifania Award.
 Danieli was married to the lawyer Italo Moreschi; they had three children.
 She died from cancer in the Centro di riferimento Oncologico (English: Oncology Reference Center) in Aviano, late on 17 June 1999.
-On the morning of 19 June, Danieli was given a funeral in the Danieli Group's manufacturing plant outside Undine attended by around 3,000 people.
+On the morning of 19 June, Danieli was given a funeral in the Danieli Group's manufacturing plant outside Udine attended by around 3,000 people.